markosjal/AirScan/README.md

 UNTESTED:

-Running parts 1 and 2 on same machine with LOCALHOST connecton Runnng on other web servers
+Running parts 1 and 2 on same machine with LOCALHOST connecton

+Runnng on other web servers

 Scanner Supported features/limitations:

 Connect only via Wifi.

 Mini USB is for charging only.

 Should have only one WiFi client connected at a time.

 Support jpg scannng only as the output format.

 Support only 300 and 600 dpi resolutions

 Single sheet feed scanners and there is no real "preview" available.

 Micro SD slot on some models is not supported.

 Using with SANE:

 One can choose 300 or 600 dpi resolutons, the only two supported by the scanner.

 Conversions to PDF in XSane were somewhat sketchy.
 This I believe is because XSane uses the size/resolution of the selected platen area and not the actual image.

-Using with included Web GUI
+Using with included Web GUI:

 If imagemagick is installed the Web GUI can create single or Multi page PDFs, image format conversion, rotate, auto-crop, etc. These functions can be slow on Raspberry Pi 2 or 3.

 Users have access only to their own scans.
 There are two authentication methods for the web GUI